-- 10. (1) The Regulatory Authority may revoke a licence if the holder (or any of 2 or more holders)- - (a) renounces the licence; or - (b) does not commence business pursuant to the licence within twelve months of its issue, or within such other period of time as may be specified in the licence; or - (c) is declared bankrupt or goes into liquidation or makes a composition with its creditors or goes into administration or is otherwise dissolved; or - (d) has ceased to operate as a result of a merger with another institution; or - (e) is a branch of a company incorporated outside St. Helena and the competent authorities in the country of incorporation withdraw the authorisation. - (2) The Regulatory Authority may impose restrictions on a licence or may revoke a licence in any of the following circumstances-
+10. (1) The Regulatory Authority may revoke a licence if the holder (or any of 2 or more joint holders)-

+- (a) renounces the licence; - (b) does not commence business pursuant to the licence within 12 months of its issue, or within any other period specified in the licence; - (c) is declared bankrupt or goes into liquidation or makes a composition with creditors or goes into administration or is otherwise dissolved; - (d) has ceased to operate as a result of a merger with another institution; or - (e) is a branch of a company incorporated outside St Helena and the competent authorities in the country of incorporation withdraw the authorisation.

+(2) The Regulatory Authority may impose restrictions on a licence or may revoke a licence if-